jwiebalk/github-new-org-admins/README.md

-# GitHub Enterprise Server new Organization admins
+# Auto add site-admins to new Organization

-Nodejs app that listens for Organization.create webhooks from a GitHub Enterprise Server and adds a specified list of users as owners.
+Nodejs app that listens for `Organization.create` webhooks from a GitHub Enterprise Server and adds a specified list of users as owners.

 ## Build the image